arpastrana/apc524_directional_clustering/README.md

 ## Final Report

+This report was collaboratively written in Overleaf and linked to this repo.

-Please select your prefered latex command line argument for `main.tex`.
+Please select your prefered latex command line argument to build this final report.

 e.g. `$ pdflatex main.tex`